linebender/linebender.github.io/content/blog/2025-03-20-tmil-14/index.md

 We are very excited that Alex Gemberg and Taj Pereira, two engineers from Canva, are joining the collaboration on this renderer.

 In February, Raph opened [vello#818][], which provided the first implementation of this hybrid pipeline.
-We are planning to refactor this to share most of its code with an ongoing CPU-only implementation, which is being developed by Laurenz Stampfl as his Masters project.
+We are planning to refactor this to share most of its code with an ongoing CPU-only implementation, which we expect to be extremely competitive in performance.
 To that aim, we have landed [vello#826][], which provided the repository-layout scaffolding, in the `sparse_strips` folder.
 This initial PR is just a stub, but we are planning on filling these crates out imminently, allowing collaborative work on both pipelines (hybrid and CPU-only).
 You can follow the progress in [#gpu > Vello Hybrid](https://xi.zulipchat.com/#narrow/channel/197075-gpu/topic/Vello.20Hybrid) and other threads in [#gpu](https://xi.zulipchat.com/#narrow/channel/197075-gpu).